chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 > While optional, *Git Credential Manager for Windows* is highly recommended.
 It helps you avoid entering a username and password to approve every little thing you do in git.

-3. Now we're going to download and install our Javascript processor, [NodeJS](https://nodejs.org/en/). **LTS** versions are preferred.
+3. Now we're going to download and install our Javascript processor, [NodeJS](https://nodejs.org/en/). **LTS** version is preferred.

 4. Finally, it's time to get [Visual Studio Code](https://code.visualstudio.com/). **Stable** builds are best.

+> *Visual Studio Code* is not the same as Microsoft's venerable Visual Studio IDE.
+VS Code is a newer product.
+It's free, open source, cross-platform, optimized for modern programming tools and techniques.
+It's very popular, even beyond Microsoft's usual niches.

+## Mac OS X

+Mac installation should be super easy.
+Most of the tools we need are pre-installed into OS X.

+1. Download and install our Javascript processor, [NodeJS](https://nodejs.org/en/). **LTS** version is preferred.

+2. Go get [Visual Studio Code](https://code.visualstudio.com/). **Stable** builds are best.

+## Linux

+You're cool enough to run Linux, so you've got this.
+To follow the rest of the instructions below, ensure you have [git](https://git-scm.com/), [NodeJS](https://nodejs.org/en/), and [Visual Studio Code](https://code.visualstudio.com/).
+(Yes, Microsoft actually supports a Linux version of VS Code.
+2020 is weird times.) ;)

 ## Fetching the code